simbu175/MinIO_DuckDB_Hudi/README.md

 ## **Contribution Guidelines**
 Feel free to fork this repository and open pull requests for:
-- Enhancements to the workflow.
+- Enhancements to the stack.
 - Additional use cases or scripts.

 ## **License**
 This project is licensed under the MIT License.
 Acknowledgments to the teams behind [MinIO](https://min.io) and [DuckDB](https://duckdb.org).

 ## Next Steps: